explodinglabs/jsonrpcclient/doc/http.rst

     >>> server.send(req, auth=('user', 'pass'))
     >>> server.send(req, headers={'Content-Type': 'application/json-rpc'})

-Any dictionaries passed to ``send`` in named arguments will be merged with the session-level values that are set.
+As in the requests library, any dictionaries passed to ``send`` in named arguments will be merged with the session-level values that are set.
 The method-level parameters override session parameters.

 Exceptions
 ==========

 The Requests module raises a `requests.exceptions.RequestException
 <http://docs.python-requests.org/en/latest/api/#exceptions>`_ if there's a
 problem transferring the message.
+Other exceptions raised are:

 .. include:: _includes/exceptions.rst